Lok Sabha polls: 21% candidates contesting in second phase have criminal cases against them

 Of them, 140, or 12% of the candidates have assets worth over Rs 5 crore, whereas 112, or 9%, have assets worth between Rs 2 crore and Rs 5 crore.

-All five candidates from the Janata Dal (United), all four Trinamool Congress candidates and all four of the Shiv Sena (Uddhav Balasaheb Thackeray) candidates contesting in the second phase have declared assets worth more than Rs 1 crore.
+All five candidates from the Janata Dal (United), all four Trinamool Congress candidates and all four of the Shiv Sena (Uddhav Balasaheb Thackeray) candidates contesting in the second phase of polling have declared assets worth more than Rs 1 crore.

-Additionally, all four candidates from the Samajwadi Party and all three candidates from the Shinde’s Shiv Sena group are also crorepatis.
+Additionally, all four candidates from the Samajwadi Party and all three candidates from Shinde’s Shiv Sena group are also crorepatis.

 A total of 64, or 93% of 69 candidates from the BJP and 62, or 91%, of Congress candidates have also declared assets worth more than Rs 1 crore.

 Of all the candidates contesting in the second phase, 353, or 30%, have said that they have assets worth less than Rs 10 lakh.
-There are six candidates who have declared having no assets.
+There are six candidates who have declared that they have no assets.

 The candidate with the most assets, worth over Rs 622 crore, is Congress’ Venkataramane Gowda who is contesting from Karnataka’s Mandya.
-He is followed by DK Suresh, also a Congress candidate, from Bangalore Rural with assets worth over Rs 593 crore.
+He is followed by DK Suresh from Bangalore Rural, also a Congress candidate, with assets worth over Rs 593 crore.

 Actor-turned-politician Hema Malini, who has been fielded once again from Mathura by the BJP, is third on the list with assets worth over Rs 278 crore.